nickesc/client-enhanced/README.md

 The sound engine has also been overhauled — sound reacts to the environment now with reverb, echo, and occlusion, and new sound effects have been added throughout the game.

-[Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) provides proximity voice chat on supported servers, and [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) lets you connect to servers running other versions of the game.
+[Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) provides proximity voice chat on supported servers (toggle-able push-to-talk by default, with <kbd>Caps Lock</kbd> as the activation key), and [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) lets you connect to servers running other versions of the game.

 Character customization mods like [Capes](https://modrinth.com/mod/capes), [Ears](https://modrinth.com/mod/ears), [Show Me Your Skin!](https://modrinth.com/mod/show-me-your-skin), and [Female Gender Mod](https://modrinth.com/mod/female-gender) add more ways to personalize your character, from skin-based customization to player model options.